History of Nutmeg

 The terms were harsh.
 Anyone suspected (just suspected) of working around the company’s monopoly faced the death penalty.
-Some Bandanese didn’t get it and sold nutmegs to the English.
+Some Bandanese didn’t understand the law and sold nutmegs to the English.
 This enraged the VOC and its head in the East Indies, Jan Pieterszoon Coen.

 With the help of Japanese mercenaries, Coen launched an attack on the Bandanese in 1621.
 His enforcing of the nutmeg contract was pitiless.
 Forty local leaders were beheaded, but that was just the start of the bloodbath.

 Jan Pieterszoon Coen went about the systematic slaughter of all males over the age of 15.
 Others were taken from the islands and sold into slavery elsewhere.
 By the time Coen was done, the Bandanese population was reduced to 600.

 To replace the dead and deported workers the VOC brought in slaves to look after the nutmeg plantations.

 The Dutch East India Company is considered to be the world’s first multinational corporation.
 It was the first company to issue stock to shareholders and gave itself many governmental powers such as waging war, issuing its own coins, and creating colonies.

 Through its aggressive and merciless brand of commerce the company became immensely wealthy.
 By 1669, it had 50,000 employees, an army of 10,000, about 200 ships, and paid its shareholders a handsome dividend of around 40 percent a year.